saezlab/ocean/README.md

 You can then run the tutorial scripts with a kidney cancer toy metabolomic dataset: https://github.com/saezlab/ocean/blob/master/tutorial_submodules.R

+PLEASE READ THE TUTORIAL CAREFULLY :) and do not hesitate to have an extensive look at all the variable in it and what information they contain.

 ## Citations

 The manuscript associated with ocEAn will be available soon.
 Stay tuned !